 These specialist centres and regional teams work closely with supportive care organisations like Child Cancer Foundation, Leukaemia and Blood Cancer New Zealand, CanTeen and Ronald McDonald House who provide practical and emotional support and advice to patients and their families while they are at home, in hospital and in the community.

-CHOC is one of two specialist treatment centres for child cancer in New Zealand.
-Patients are referred from throughout the South Island and the lower part of the North Island
+Children’s Haematology Oncology Centre (CHOC) at Christchurch Hospital is one of two specialist treatment centres for child cancer in New Zealand.
+Patients are referred from throughout the South Island and the lower part of the North Island.

-Starship and CHOC share care of patients with fourteen regional paediatric teams located at hospitals across the country:
+Starship Blood & Cancer Centre and Children’s Haematology Oncology Centre (CHOC) at Christchurch Hospital share care of patients with fourteen regional paediatric teams located at hospitals across the country:

 Shared Care Centres can access password protected resources by clicking here.